tchumphrey65/Neural_Network_Charity_Analysis-/README.md

 ## Background

 From Alphabet Soup’s business team, our team has been provided a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
-The dataset contains of columns that store metadata about each organization taht applied for fuunding.
+The dataset contains of columns that store metadata about each organization that applied for fuunding.
 Our project is to use machine learning and neural networks to analyze the data and features included to create a binary classifier capable of predicting if an applicant will be successful in obtaining funding from Alphabet Soup.

 ## Project Deliverable 1: Preprocessing Data for a Neural Network Model
 ### The following preprocessing are to be completed on this dataset: